Why Does The Earth Rotate? (Causes And Effects)

 Everything, including the atmosphere, rotates with us, so we don’t recognize that we’re spinning.
 If we were floating above the North Pole, Earth would rotate counterclockwise.
 That gives the impression of the Sun rising in the east, moving across the sky as it climbs, and then setting in the west.

-They found that melting ice from Antarctica and Greenland is causing sea-level rise.
+They found that melting ice from Antarctica and Greenland is causing sea levels to rise.
 It affects landmasses, too, pushing and pulling the Earth as it rotates.
-But human water use in Eurasia is affected too!
+But human water use in Eurasia is affected, too!
 Groundwater beneath the surface is being used faster than the hydrosphere can naturally replace it worldwide.
 But as we get closer to 45 degrees north or south latitude, small changes have a big impact.

 When the orbital eccentricity is extreme, the seasons on the orbit’s far side are substantially longer in duration.
 In addition to axial precession, there’s the axial tilt.
 A year on Earth is directly determined by all the various orbital motions of the Earth.